2014–15 South-West Indian Ocean cyclone season: Severe Tropical Storm Chedza

 The formative stages of Chedza brought rainfall to an already flooded region across southeastern Africa.
-Weeks of heavy rainfall killed 117 people in Mozambique and 104 in neighboring Malawi, where it was the worst floods in 24 years.
+Weeks of heavy rainfall killed 117 people in Mozambique and 104 in neighboring Malawi, where it was the worst flood in 24 years.
 In Madagascar, Chedza struck after weeks of heavy rainfall, causing rivers to increase and flooding widespread areas of crop fields.
 In the capital city of Antananarivo, the deluge damaged the main water pump that controlled water levels in the region.
 The rainfall caused mudslides and damaged roads.
 Across the country, flooding from Chedza displaced 54,792 people, after destroying 4,430 houses and flooding another 3,442, mostly in Vatovavy-Fitovinany in the southeastern portion.
 Chedza killed 80 people and caused about $40 million in damage (2015 USD).
 Later, the storm brought heavy rainfall and strong winds to the mountainous peaks of Réunion.

 Moderate Tropical Storm Diamondra

 Very Intense Tropical Cyclone Eunice

 On January 27, RSMC La Réunion reported that Tropical Disturbance 08, had developed to the northeast of Mauritius.